Welcome to the LEAD Cape Town Accepted Student Information page! Navigate the tabs below for everything you need to know before your epic adventure!

 If there is an emergency at home while you are abroad, our team will support you and your family in every way possible.
 Should any friends and/or family need to contact LeadAbroad, please have them call our U.S.-based domestic team at 404.720.5657.
 For emergencies, dial extension 710 when prompted.
 Our on-call team will assist with the situation and get in touch with your program staff as needed.

-On the LeadAbroad team, the program staff are the coaches and the CLs are the team captains – they set the tone, encourage the other students and create a strong sense of community with those around them.
+On the LeadAbroad team, the program staff are the coaches and program leaders are the team captains – they set the tone and encourage other students by creating a strong sense of community through service projects, social outings, group chats and creative stories.
 They are the peer leaders who step up when needed and make other students feel included.
-Whether you’re joining us on a DIRECT, LEAD, GO or PRO program, our CLs will help make the abroad experience impactful and lasting for all students.
+Whether you’re joining us on GO, LEAD, DIRECT or PRO, our program leaders will help make your experience abroad impactful and lasting.

 Why should I apply?

-We have three different types of Community Leaders: Group, Service and Media Leaders, so there are multiple ways to plug in on the ground.
+We have three types of program leaders on LEAD, so there are multiple ways to plug in on the ground.

 Get Ready for Class

-Students are required to order a program workbook (Big Blue Book) and complete several assignments prior to departure.
+Students are required to order a program workbook and complete several assignments prior to departure.

 We recommend placing your order as soon as possible to allow yourself time for shipping and to complete all assignments.
 It is required that all students bring the program workbook abroad this summer for use on the program.